mis-wut/meta-json-parser/benchmark/notebooks/README.md

 # Notebooks

-This directory holds various notebooks that are used to show and analyse benchmark results, and results of various tests.
+This directory holds various notebooks that are used to show and analyze benchmark results, and results of various tests.

 ## Contributing